Salvia (Meadow Sage)

 Pests and Diseases:

-The primary pests seen are aphids, thrips, spider mites, whiteflies and leaf hoppers.
-Other pests to look out for include scale, beetles, snails and slugs, stalk borers, plant bugs, caterpillers, nematodes, Greenhouse Leaftier moth (Oeobia), greenhouse orthezia (Orthezia).
-Potential diseases include crown and root rots, bacterial blights (Pseudomonas), leaf spots, Botrytis blight, damping-off, powdery mildew (Erysiphe), downy mildew (Peronospora), Verticillium wilt, stem rot (Sphaeropsis), Sclerotium rot, rusts and viruses
+Scout often for aphids, thrips, spider mites, whiteflies and leaf hoppers.
+Possible issues can arise from scale, beetles, snails and slugs, stalk borers, plant bugs, caterpillars, nematodes.
+Potential diseases include crown and root rots, bacterial blights, leaf spots, Botrytis blight, damping-off, powdery mildew, downy mildew, Verticillium wilt, stem rot, Sclerotium rot, rusts and viruses

 Potting and Timing: